We also offer

-The flammability limit test is conducted to determine the lower and upper flammable concentration limits of chemicals that have sufficient vapor pressure to form flammable mixtures at atmospheric pressures at specific temperatures.
-The test is typically conducted on volatile liquids and gaseous materials such as refrigerants.
+Flammability limit testing determines the lower and upper flammable concentration limits of chemicals with sufficient vapor pressure to form flammable mixtures at atmospheric pressure and specific temperatures.
+This test is typically conducted on volatile liquids and gaseous materials, including refrigerants.

-The Lower Explosive Limit (LEL) or lower flammable limit (LFL) is the minimum concentration of a combustible substance that can propagate a flame in a homogeneous mixture of the combustible material and the air, under the specified conditions of the test while the Upper explosive limit (UEL) or upper flammable limit (UFL) is the maximum concentration of a combustible substance that can propagate a flame in a homogeneous mixture of the combustible material and air, under the specified conditions of the test.
+The Lower Explosive Limit (LEL) or Lower Flammable Limit (LFL) is the minimum concentration of a combustible substance in air that can propagate a flame under test conditions.
+The Upper Explosive Limit (UEL) or Upper Flammable Limit (UFL) is the maximum concentration that can sustain a flame under the same conditions.

 Testing Principle and Methodology

-Generally, 1% v/v of the material is added to a glass vessel under a vacuum.
-Air is allowed back into the system and the material and air are mixed before an electrical source of ignition is activated, and observations for flame propagation away from the ignition source is made.
-The material concentration is then increased in 1% steps until ignition is observed and the LEL is defined.
+For LEL determination, 1% v/v of the material is introduced into a glass vessel under a vacuum.
+Air is then allowed into the system, and the mixture is blended before an electrical ignition source is applied.
+Observations are made for flame propagation away from the ignition source.
+The material concentration is increased in 1% steps until ignition occurs, establishing the LEL.

 Applicable Standard

-Refrigerant gases are tested to ASHRAE 34, using the method detailed within ASTM E681, Standard Test Method for Concentration Limits, with specific ignition criteria and air moisture content.
+Refrigerant gases are tested according to ASHRAE 34, using the method described in ASTM E681 – Standard Test Method for Concentration Limits.

 Concentration limits and flammability of refrigerants determination equipment manufactured by Anko